 - RAM: 2GB

-We have found that for most tasks, these specs are suitable, and this smaller footprint allow us to efficiently host many VMs in a small amount of space with very little power consumption.
+We have found that for most tasks, these specs are suitable, and this size footprint allow us to host many VMs with efficient storage and power consumption.

 VCPUS and RAM can both be extended, within reason.
 Research Computing staff can help you determine the best RAM and VCPU ratios.
 But please be aware that our VM pools by design are a shared resource, as such we do need to place limits on the maximum VM size and how much in total each group can utilize at one time.

-- Max Total Allowable Size for any Single VM: 8 VCPU Cores/16GB RAM
+- Max Total Allowable Size for any Single VM: 8 VCPU Cores/16GB RAM/200GB Disk

-- Max Combined RAM and VCPU Per Group for all VMs: 16 VCPU Cores/64GB RAM
+- Max Combined RAM and VCPU Per Lab for multiple VMs: 16 VCPU Cores/64GB RAM/200GB Disk

-If you need a machine larger than the maximum offering or more total cores than the maximum quota, please contact us to discuss purchase of a dedicated hardware node.
+If you need a machine larger than the maximum offering, please contact us to discuss purchase of a dedicated hardware node.

 For disk storage, our approach is to keep disk images as small as possible, for maximum flexibility and efficiency (the bigger they are, the harder they are to move around quickly as things change).
 Smaller disks also allow VM backups to happen in a timely manner.
-Obviously not all applications/use cases can be satisfied with a 20GB disk which includes the OS.
-When this is the case our preferred path is to expose network storage (many times Shared Lab/Group storage, or storage specifically provisioned for this service) for additional capacity (see Tier table above for exceptions).
+Obviously not all applications/use cases can be satisfied with a 30GB disk which includes the OS.
+In these cases, our preferred option is to expose network storage (many times Shared Lab/Group storage, or storage specifically provisioned for this service) for additional capacity (see Tier table above for exceptions).

-Backups of VM disk images/configurations happen nightly, and 2 weeks of history of these is retained.
-That being said, it is much easier/effective to restore from backups of network shared storage (it is more granular, with the VM disk image, the entire disk would have to be restored, not simply a part/section of it), and is yet another reason we encourage small disk images with network shared storage for data.
+Backups of VM disk images/configurations happen nightly, and up to 2 weeks of history is retained.
+That being said, it is much easier/effective to restore from backups of network shared storage (it is more granular; with the VM disk image, the entire disk must be restored, not simply a part/section of it), and is yet another reason we encourage small disk images with network shared storage for data.